Posted on: Dec 5, 2023 | 3 mins | Written by: HDFC ERGO Team

 The health infrastructure in India is always under immense pressure.
 To make healthcare more accessible to all sections of society, the government keeps launching various schemes.
-The Ayushman Bharat Card is also one such initiative.
+The Ayushman Bharat Card was also one such initiative.
 But the introduction of a new scheme also brings along with it many queries and doubts.
-For instance, is the health ID card the same as Ayushman Bharat Card, or does it serve a different purpose?
+For instance, Is ABHA Card and Ayushman Card same, or do they serve a different purpose?
 Well, let’s try and clear up this confusion.

 What is the Ayushman Bharat Card?